 4. The B Vitamins

 Women should also consume iron, magnesium, calcium and iodine.
 While the above vitamins are important, don’t forget about minerals as well.
-The best thing to do if you are unsure is to speak to a dietitian who can help you to come up with a great diet plan that’s personalized and suggest any supplements that will be beneficial for you.
+The best thing to do if you are unsure is to speak to a dietitian or consult with Digestive Center to come up with a great diet plan that’s personalized and suggest any supplements that will be beneficial for you.